fabric8io/data-mapper/examples/map-3/Readme.md

 A complete list of issues addressed in milestone 3 can be found here: https://github.com/fabric8io/data-mapper/issues?q=is%3Aissue+is%3Aclosed+milestone%3A%22Milestone+3%22

+**Important note on configuration**: this application contains two Camel configuration files:
+* META-INF/spring/camel-context.xml : Spring-based configuration of a Camel application
+* OSGI-INF/blueprint/camel-blueprint.xml : OSGi Blueprint-based configuration of a Camel application

+Why two configuration files?
+We want to demonstrate that the mapper works with both types of configuration.
+If you want to use Spring, then select the Spring configuration in the Data Mapping wizard.
+Once you are done with your mapping, you can test it out using ``mvn camel:run``.
+If you want to deploy the application to Karaf, then reference the OSGi Blueprint configuration in the Data Mapping wizard and deploy using the features.xml present in the project.

 ####Running the App
 To build this project use
 ```